komplexon3/longest-chain-project/chain-visualizer/README.md

 This project uses pnpm as a package manager.
 Follow the instructions [here](https://pnpm.io/) to install it.

-After installing pnpm, you can setup the project and get all of its dependencies by running
+After installing pnpm, you can set the project up and get all of its dependencies by running

 ```
 pnpm install